Wisepops logo

 making email popupTo get started with making a newsletter email, get an app that integrates with popular email apps like Klaviyo.

-Try Wisepops—it's rated 4.8 stars on Shopify, integrates with your email app, and has beautiful templates:
+Try Wisepops—it's rated 4.9 stars on Shopify, integrates with most popular email apps, and has beautiful templates:

 Unlimited free trial, no cc needed.